Cooking Class Lead Host – Lonsdale

 You will ensure all volunteer shifts are covered, being the contact point for changes within 48 hours of class.
 You are responsible for ensuring the kitchen is stocked and runs efficiently.
 Any concerns regarding kitchen hosts, kitchen equipment, chefs, and volunteers is reported to the Director of Culinary Operations.

 Foodsafe, Serving it Right and First Aid certification are assets in this role.

 Note: Our facilities come in contact with all types of foods.
 We cannot guarantee there will be no cross-contamination.
 In this position, handling all types of food is a requirement.

-Please forward a cover letter telling us why you would make a fantastic host, along with a CV to firstname.lastname@example.org
+Please forward a cover letter letting us know why you would excel at this dynamic and exciting role, along with a CV to firstname.lastname@example.org.

 *this is not a chef instructor position; but, a ´front of house´ host role*